Yi Munyeol: The Golden Phoenix

-Suh Ji-moon published a translation of Yi Mun-yol's Garuda (1981) with the title The Golden Phoenix in 1999 as part of a collection of seven Korean short stories.
+Suh Ji-moon published a translation of Yi Munyeol's Garuda (1981) with the title The Golden Phoenix in 1999 as part of a collection of seven Korean short stories.
 In his introduction, Suh wrote that it "represented Yi's serious interest in Oriental heritage and modern applicability".
 It expresses the conflicting interest of a traditional calligraphy master and his technically proficient student, but one who he considered to lack the all-encompassing dedication to art that he required.
 The gifted disciple, Kojuk, "rebels against the teacher’s overly ethicized and ascetic principles, in preference for a more formal concept of beauty".
 There is a painful rift in their relationship but in the end the master left a request for Kojuk to write the banner for his coffin.
 After that Kojuk becomes as dedicated as his master and burns his works after deciding that none is exemplary of true art.